moinwiki/moin/docs/devel/development.rst

 input and output mimetypes.

-For example, if the mimetype is `text/x-moin-wiki`, it will find that the input converter handling, this is the one defined in `converter.moinwiki_in`.
+For example, if the mimetype is `text/x-moin-wiki`, it will find that the input converter handling this is the one defined in `converter.moinwiki_in`.
 It then feeds the data of this item into this converter.
 The converter parses this input and creates an in-memory `dom tree` representation from it.